autonomys/subspace-docs/versioned_docs/version-latest/farming-&-staking/staking/staking.md

 ![Staking-23](/img/doc-imgs/operators-staking/Staking-23.png)

 Once the withdrawal is submitted, it's finalized after the **domain epoch** is completed.
 All the withdrawn funds are unlocked after the **unlocking period** is complete.
-The curret **unlocking period** is set to 28 800 blocks, or about 48 hours.
+The current **unlocking period** is set to 28,800 blocks, or about 48 hours.
 The locking period is necessary to ensure that the domain block executing the withdrawal is confirmed and not challenged by a fraud proof and to increase the economic stability of domains.

 ### Calculating your nominator balance